BradHutchings/Mmojo-Server/deploy/500-OpenClaw/15-Build-Mmojo-Server.md

 </details>

 <details>
   <summary>Alternatively, build a performant Mmojo Server.
-It will run on recent x86_64 CPUs.</summary>
+It will run on recent CPUs in your CPU family (x86_64 or aarch64)</summary>

 ```
 $MMOJO_SERVER_SCRIPTS/510-Build-for-Platform.sh performant "$CHOSEN_GPUS"